nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. User inputs command to delete a card, along with the index of the card.
 3. lesSON displays a success message.

 Use case ends.

 **Extension:**

-- 2a. lesSON detects that the given index is invalid
+- 1a. lesSON detects that the given index is invalid
-  - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1a1. lesSON displays an error message.

+Use case ends.